jlolling/talendcomp_maven_plugins/README.md

 #Maven plugin to setup a Talend component

-This plugin does for a talend component:
+This plugin is bound to the phase `install` performes for a talend component:
 * adds the necessary libraries according to the project dependencies to the component and deletes obsolete libs
 * Setup the IMPORT tags in the component XML configuration file
 * Setup the release date tag of the component